ARMmbed/easy-connect/README.md

 ## Configuration examples

-There are a lot of things that you have modify for all of the combinations.
-Some examples for configurations can be found for example in [mbed-os-example-client](https://github.com/ARMmbed/mbed-os-example-client/tree/master/configs) repository.
+There are many things that you have to modify for all of the combinations.
+Examples for configurations are available for example in the [mbed-os-example-client](https://github.com/ARMmbed/mbed-os-example-client/tree/master/configs) repository.

 ## Compilation error NanostackRfPhyAtmel.cpp

-If you encounter a compilation such as below - you must add a .mbedignore -file that tells the mbed compiler to skip compiling the files that require nanostack.
-By default the mbed compiler will compile every single file from the all of the folders.
+If you encounter a compilation error such as below, you need to add an `.mbedignore` file that tells the mbed compiler to skip compiling the files that require Nanostack.
+By default, the mbed compiler compiles every single file from all folders.

 ```
 Scan: env